typst/packages/packages/preview/t4t/0.2.0/README.md

 - `#is.stack( value )`: Tests if `value` is a stack element.
 - `#is.label( value )`: Tests if `value` is of type `label`.

 ### Default values

 ```js
 #import "@preview/t4t:0.2.0": def
 ```

-These functions perform a test to decide, if a given `value` is _invalid_.
+These functions perform a test to decide if a given `value` is _invalid_.
 If the test _passes_, the `default` is returned, the `value` otherwise.

-Almost all functions support an optional `do` argument, to be set to a function of one argument, that will be applied to the value, if the test fails.
+Almost all functions support an optional `do` argument, to be set to a function of one argument, that will be applied to the value if the test fails.
 For example:
 ```js
 // Sets date to a datetime from an optional
 // string argument in the format "YYYY-MM-DD"